Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
-Navigate to the :guilabel:`Inventory & Products` tab of the :guilabel:`SELL` page.
-  #.
-Locate the listing you want to publish on other user markets and click on its tile to expand the details.
+Navigate to the :guilabel:`Inventory & Products` tab of the :guilabel:`SELL` page and locate the listing you want to publish on other user markets and click on its tile to expand the details.
   #.
 Click on the green :guilabel:`Clone Product to Market` button and selecting which market (and category) you want to add your listing template to.
   #.
 Choose the amount of time you want your listing to show up on the new market and click on :guilabel:`Publish Listing`.
   #.
 Wait until the network goes through one (1) blockchain confirmation (approximately 2 minutes), and then your listing will be live on the user market you've selected.